Charles J. Soderquist Chair in Entrepreneurship

 Professor Andrew B. Hargadon has written extensively on innovation and entrepreneurship, particularly the commercialization science and technology and the management of research and development.
 He has published numerous articles and chapters in leading scholarly and applied publications.

-Hargadon is at the forefront of teaching, research and practice in cross-disciplinary entrepreneurship, and is founding director of two key centers at UC Davis—the Mike and Renee Child Institute for Innovation and Entrepreneurship and the Energy Efficiency Center.
-These centers are dedicated to promoting entrepreneurship and innovation through educational programs bridging science, engineering and business.
+Hargadon is at the forefront of teaching, research and practice in cross-disciplinary entrepreneurship, and is founding director of the Mike and Renee Child Institute for Innovation and Entrepreneurship and the Energy Efficiency Institute, both at UC Davis.
+These institutes are dedicated to promoting entrepreneurship and innovation through educational programs bridging science, engineering and business, as well as the humanities and social sciences.
 They provide a successful framework for university scientists and engineers to move their ideas out of the lab and into the world.

 - Ph.D. | Stanford University